gabriel4649/JMdictDB/README.txt

 This package contains the following directories:
   ./                Package directory.
   ./doc/            Documentation.
-  ./perl/           Perl tools.
+  ./perl/           Command line apps.
   ./perl/cgi/       CGI scripts.
   ./perl/lib/       Library modules.
   ./perl/lib/tal/   PETAL templates.
   ./pg/             Database scripts.
   ./pg/data/        Database static data.
-See "ANNOTATED MANIFEST" below for more details.
+  ./tools/	    Scripts used by Makefiles.

+See the file doc/MANIFEST.txt for a full, annotated listing of all the files

-See doc/Changes.txt for CVS change log.
+See doc/Changes.txt for the detailed CVS change log.

 ======